-If you experience a car accident, one of the most important things to do after is to contact your insurance provider right away.
+If you experience a car accident and it requires you to visit a car accident doctor, one of the most important things to do after is to contact your insurance provider right away.
 Although accidents can be traumatic and stressful, it’s important to alert your provider to process your claim.

 Reporting A Car Accident